Welcome to the contraception guide

 Finding your way around

-Use the big blue tabs at the top of the page to see a full menu for each section of the contraception guide.
-If you can't find what you are after, try the 'search' box at the top of the page – it covers everything on the NHS Choices site.
+If you're viewing on a computer screen, use the big green tabs at the top of the page to see a full menu for each section of the contraception guide.
+If you can't find what you are after, try the search box at the top of the page – it covers everything on the NHS Choices site.

 When you are on a page you like, be sure to check out the useful links and videos on the right-hand side.